Everyone’s personal experience of grief is unique, and each of us will face it – most likely many times – in our lifetime.

 Grief is the thing with feathers

-Originally written as a novel by Max Porter, Grief is the thing with feathers has recently been converted into a stage play.
-Recently performed in the Black Box Theatre in Galway, the play shows a father and his two small boys mourning the death of their wife and mother.
+Originally written as a novel by Max Porter, Grief is the thing with feathers was later converted into a stage play.
+It shows a father and his two small boys mourning the death of their wife and mother.
 It’s fast-paced and intense; not only a gripping read but a gripping watch too.

 Created by British comedian Cariad Lloyd, Griefcast opens up a conversation about loss.

 The podcast consists of interviews with a wide range of people, all of whom are grieving someone they love.
 Lloyd is empathetic towards her guests, after all, she’s been through it all before.
 Her father died when she was just 15 and she says, “It took me many, many years to be able to express what I had gone through.”

 Now she invites fellow comics to “talk, share, and laugh about the weirdness of grief, death, pain, and agony” in the hope of helping others come to terms with their own feelings of grief.

 Written by C.S.
 Lewis (the author of The Chronicles of Narnia), A Grief Observed is a biographical book about the author’s grief following the death of his wife.
 He and Joy Davidman had been married for four years when she passed away from cancer, and the book tells of the despair and anger he felt afterwards.

 It’s broken up into four parts, throughout which he questions his faith before becoming progressively spiritual.
 The book is incredibly candid and honest.
 While the author’s circumstances might not match what you’re going through, the emotions running through it are relatable nonetheless.